 Keep glossary header visible when scrolling

-By default, when you view the Glossary, the title and the quick-links to each letter will disappear as you scroll the page.
+When you view the Glossary, the title and the quick-links to each letter will disappear as you scroll the page:

-If you have a lot of glossary terms and you're linking to your glossary in your table of contents or navigation, you may want to keep the Glossary header visible while scrolling.
+If you have a lot of glossary terms and you're linking to your glossary in your table of contents, you may want to make the glossary header "sticky" so that it's always visible when readers scroll, like this:

-6. Copy the script below and paste it into the code editor.
+7. Copy the script below and paste it into the Code Editor:

 <script>